(Song of Songs)

 friends.
 SHIR HaSHIRIM regular Musical Interfaith Kabbalat Shabbat Services occur as scheduled, along with High

 Holy Day and numerous other programs.
-This year, 2017, Rosh HaShanah High Holy Day Services commence Sunday, September 20
+This year, pre-High Holy Day Services at the California Instiution for Women (Corona)

 space for Services and our Break-the-Fast is limited.
 (617) 605-7750.